Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Yashushi Sato: Professor, College of Creative Studies, Niigata University

 Jeremy Vetter: Associate Professor, Department of History, University of Arizona.
-His book, Field Life: Science in the American West during the Railroad Era (Pittsburgh) was published in 2016.
+His book, Field Life: Science in the American West during the Railroad Era (Pittsburgh) was published in 2016 and was awarded the Philip J. Pauly Prize of the History of Science Society in 2018, for the best first book on the history of science in the Americas.

 Alex Checkovich, Instructor, Department of History, University of Richmond